-Time Complexity Analysis of Recursive Function in DSA
+Time Complexity Analysis of Recursive Algorithms

 Recursion is one of the popular problem-solving approaches in data structure and algorithms.
-Even some problem-solving approaches are totally based on recursion: Decrease and conquer, Divide and conquer, DFS traversal of tree and graph, Backtracking, Top-down approach of dynamic programming, etc. So learning analysis of recursion is critical to understanding the thought process behind these approaches and improving the code performance.
+Even some problem-solving approaches are totally based on recursion: Decrease and conquer, Divide and conquer, DFS traversal of tree and graph, Backtracking, Top-down approach of dynamic programming, etc. So learning analysis of recursion is critical to understand the thought process behind these approaches and improving the code performance.

 Sometimes programmers find it challenging to analyze recursion due to its mathematical details.
 However, working with recursion becomes easy when we understand various patterns of recursive algorithms and methods used in the analysis.
 So let's start the idea step by step!